indexmod/indexmod-old/tamkovich-friske-ian.md

 ## The figure of Yan Tamkovich-Friske

 He is familiar though in different incarnations.
 Appeared for the first time in 2014 as Individual Entrepreneur, in the course of workshops run by artist Anastasia Ryabova and critic Alexandra Novozhenova in the Rodchenko School in 2015 and 2016, a concept emerged that artists are not who they say they are.
 Through discussions with students it turned out that they considered themselves but rather “small business owners”.
 The “real” Tamkovich persistently resisted, even called himself the “original” but nothing helped.
 As a result he began introducing himself as Yan Ginzbourg at every possible opportunity.
 The imitator was victorious.
 The “original” and the “copy” even had an altercation at one of the “Nights of Vernissages” at the Vinzavod Contemporary Art Center, the video of which was a hit in artistic circles for a while.
-In November 2016 Tamkovich-Friske and Individual Entrepreneur held a gay-wedding in Center Red “Bound to Death.
+In November 2016 Tamkovich-Friske and Individual Entrepreneur held a gay-wedding in Center "Red" “Bound to Death.
 Equal Marriage” <span id="a2">[\[3\]](#f2)</span>.

 ## The Merge